npgall/mobility-rpc/README.md

 *Move objects or tasks, execution state, and bytecode seamlessly between JVMs or machines at runtime.*

 ---
-* You can find the latest source code for Mobility-RPC here on GitHub.
+* **Documentation** is currently being transferred here to GitHub; and in the meantime you can find full documentation for Mobility-RPC at its previous home on Google Code: http://code.google.com/p/mobility-rpc/
-* The current release of Mobility-RPC is 1.1.0 (as at August 2015).
+* You can find the latest **source code** for Mobility-RPC here on GitHub.
-* Documentation is currently being transferred here to GitHub; and in the meantime you can find full documentation for Mobility-RPC at its previous home on Google Code: http://code.google.com/p/mobility-rpc/
+* The current **release** of Mobility-RPC is 1.1.0 (as at August 2015).
-* The Mobility-RPC discussion forum can be found at: http://groups.google.com/group/mobility-rpc-discuss
+* The Mobility-RPC **discussion forum** can be found at: http://groups.google.com/group/mobility-rpc-discuss